 The CJEU decided on July 25, 2018 that genome editing falls under the legislation for GE products.
-Since then, the decision and its effects have been discussed in media and there is disagreement within the German government between SPD and CDU/CSU.
-Julia Kloeckner, CDU and Federal Minister for Food and Agriculture, publically commented the CJEU decision,
+Since then, the decision and its effects have been discussed in media and there is disagreement on this issue within the German government between SPD and CDU/CSU.
+Thus, the German Government is expected to remain rather passive, waiting for the new European Commission to act.